Plenyx/PlenBotLogUploader/README.md

 # PlenBotLogUploader
-An open source uploader to dps.report which post the links in Twitch chat or not, depending on the setting.
+An open source uploader to dps.report which post the links to Twitch chat or not, depending on the setting.

 *Maintained by Plenyx.*